rezervemoney/gitbooks/mechanics-rzr/raising-debt-and-acquiring-eth/leverage-logic.md

 ## Infinite Minting and Risk Controls

 Technically, Rezerve can mint infinite RZR and put it into lending protocols as collateral.
-This means that the protocol can never be force-liquidated in the way traditional DeFi lending positions can.&#x20;
+This means that the protocol can never be force-liquidated in the way traditional DeFi lending positions can.

 However, solvency is not about minting power alone—it depends on whether the protocol has enough real liquidity (ETH, USD reserves, and convertible note backing) to meet obligations without triggering a bank run.